-Considered by many to be the jewel in the crown of The Gower Peninsula, Rhossili Bay is consistently voted to be one of Britain’s best beaches.
+Considered by many to be the jewel in the crown of The Gower Peninsula, Rhossili Bay is consistently included among Britain’s best beaches.
 Acres of golden sand, set in a pristine natural environment and edged by the dragon-shaped Worm’s Head, make this a special place to visit at any time.
-Take care when returning from Worm’s Head, it’s best not to take on the rising tide by trying to wade ashore, as the tide run is treacherous.
-The beach is safe for swimming, but take care to avoid the protruding remains of the Norwegian barque, Helvetia, still buried in the sand since 1887.
-Highly recommended.
+Take care when returning from The Worm’s Head.
+It’s best not to take on the rising tide by trying to wade ashore, as the tide run is treacherous.
+The beach is safe for swimming, but take care to avoid the protruding remains of the Norwegian barque, Helvetia, still buried in the sand since her demise in 1887.

-Geoff’s eulogy to Rhossili Bay, through a lifetime.
+Geoff’s testimony to Rhossili Bay, enjoyed over a lifetime.